This quick guide will walk you through creating a simple settings menu with prebuilt settings and components that come with GGS out-of-the-box.

 Most properties and classes contain doc comments, meaning Godot can generate documentation for them.
 Try looking them up in the built-in documentation using F1.
 You can also check the references from the navigation panel to the left.

-View Custom Settings to learn how you can make your own regular and template settings.
-GGS also supports creating your own custom components.
-View Custom Components for more information.
+View Custom Settings to learn how you can make your own settings.
+GGS also supports creating Custom Components.